-Manufacturer: Black Diamond
+Black Diamond Momentum

 Our Analysis and Test Results

 These flat lasted, symmetrically shaped shoes are comfy for the medium or narrow width foot.
-The split tongue and opposite opposed velcro straps make it easy to get them on and off, but if sized correctly, you should be able to wear these comfortably all day.
+The split tongue and opposite opposed velcro straps make it easy to get them on and off, and if sized correctly, you should be able to wear these comfortably all day.
 Initially, some of our testers felt a pressure point on the top of their foot when standing on a lower angle climb with the shoe flexed, but this worked itself out after several pitches in the shoes.
-As with most velcro shoes, the buckles can sometimes position themselves between your foot and the rock while crack climbing, causing some acute discomfort.
+As with most velcro shoes, the buckles can sometimes position themselves between your foot and the rock while crack climbing, causing acute discomfort.

 The Momentum definitely checks in as a budget shoe, and the knit weave and molded rubber feel like they will last, provided you aren't climbing cracks exclusively.
 Although our review highlights other models as Best Buy Award Winners, don't hesitate to select this option if it fits well and you're seeking a great deal.

 We're excited to see what comes out of Black Diamond's entry into the shoe world.
 The BD Momentum is a solid entry-level shoe that supplies value, comfort, and decent performance.

 Ad-free.
 Influence-free.
 Powered by Testing.

 GearLab is founded on the principle of honest, objective, reviews.
 Our experts test thousands of products each year using thoughtful test plans that bring out key performance differences between competing products.
 And, to assure complete independence, we buy all the products we test ourselves.
 No cherry-picked units sent by manufacturers.
 No sponsored content.
 No ads.
 Just real, honest, side-by-side testing and comparison.Learn More